LH 101 Practical Skills

 LH 111 Turfgrass Management

-This course covers the identification and classification of turf grasses and the principles of installation and maintenance of residential turf.
+This is an introductory course covering the identification and classification of turf grasses and the principles of installation and maintenance of residential turf.
 Students will learn about seeding, irrigation, fertilization, mowing, aeration, de-thatching, and edge trimming.

 LH 114 Business Practices

-In addition to the core curriculum, students participate in food growing classes, guest lectures by experts with a wide range of horticulture specialties, various garden projects at the Gardens at HCP or off-site, and two weeks of work experience with host employers in the local horticulture industry.
+In addition to the core curriculum, students participate in various garden projects at the Gardens at HCP or at off-site community locations, as well as two weeks of work experience with host employers in the local horticulture industry.